atbcb/ICTTestingBaseline/docs/10Forms.md

 ---------------------------------------
 -   Read-only (e.g. pre-filled) form fields receive keyboard focus and are selectable but cannot be modified.
 These must be labeled and programmatically determinable, and are tested under SC 1.3.1.
 -   Disabled input elements do not receive keyboard focus, cannot be selected, and cannot be modified.
 These are not included in this test.
--   Both SC 1.3.1 and SC 4.1.2 require form elements to have a programmatically determinable label.
-Test Instructions to evaluate the form element's accessible name are provided only for SC 1.3.1 test procedure, but the test result would be for both SC 1.3.1 and SC 4.1.2.
 -   Clicking an option or selecting an option in a form should select the option, but should not initiate a change in context.
 -   [Change of context](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html#context-changedef) is defined in [Understanding SC 3.2.1: On Focus](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html) as: major changes in the content of \[a page\] that, if made without user awareness, can disorient users who are not able to view the entire page simultaneously.
 Changes in context include changes of:
     1. User agent